VoliJS/React-Type-R/docs/chapters/component.md

 ## props and state definitions

-The majority of React-MVx features are controlled with declarative props, state, store, and context type annotations.
+The majority of React-MVx features are controlled with declarative props, state, store, and context attribute definitions.

 ### Everything (state, store, props, and context)